-- proper accounting records have not been kept; or - the financial statements are not in agreement with the accounting records; or - we have not received all the information and explanations we require for our audit; or - the Statement of Corporate Governance and Internal Control does not comply with Scottish Funding Council requirements.
+- proper accounting records have not been kept; or - the financial statements and the part of the Remuneration and Staff Report to be audited are not in agreement with the accounting records; or - we have not received all the information and explanations we require for our audit; or - the statement of corporate governance does not comply with Scottish Funding Council requirements.

-We have nothing to report in respect of these matters
+We have nothing to report in respect of these matters.